 Park University's OPAC has in place online, mandatory Title IX training for all students, staff, and faculty.
 For the students, this training is provided every semester for newly arriving students.
 The list is purged for students that may have already received the training.
-New staff and faculty members are trained when onboarded to the university.
+New staff and faculty members are trained when on-boarded to the university.

 Freshman and transfer students receive information on a wide variety of topics during their orientation phase. including sexual harassment and sexual assault information.
+Students also receive a Parkville campus map indicating where to find the campus emergency phone.